barbarer/py4e-int/_sources/tuples/mostcommonword.rst

    =====
     sliced_list = list_of_tuples[:10]
    =====
-    for value, key in sliced_list:
+    for key, value in sliced_list:
    =====
      print(value, key)